• Level of education

 I- Concept of electric charge – Coulomb's law – Electric force.

-II- Electric field - Field lines - Electrostatic dipole in an external field.
+II- Electric Field – Field Lines – Electrostatic Dipole in an External Field.

-IV- Electrical flow - Gauss's theorem.
+IV- Electric flux – Gauss's theorem.

 Inductive Circuits